The Spotlight

 Faith — Connection — Growth — Inclusion — Adaptability — Courage

-In December 2024, the Department of Physical Therapy in Baylor University’s Robbins College of Health and Human Sciences celebrated the graduation of its sixth cohort of practitioners, with 97 students earning their Doctor of Physical Therapy (DPT) degree.
+In December 2025, the Department of Physical Therapy in Baylor University’s Robbins College of Health and Human Sciences celebrated the graduation of its seventh cohort of practitioners, with 97 students earning their Doctor of Physical Therapy (DPT) degree.
+As part of its celebration, the Department presented awards to a handful of outstanding graduates who embody the meaning of Matthew 5:16, “Let your light shine before others.”

-Whether you just walked the stage in December 2024 or were in the first graduating DPT cohort in 2019, we want to keep in touch with you!
+Whether you just walked the stage or were in the first graduating cohort in 2019, we want to keep in touch with you!
 Visit our Baylor DPT Alumni website periodically to update your contact information, connect on Facebook, make a gift, and share your latest achievements.
-And, if you're interested in becoming a clinical education instructor (CI) or adjunct faculty, please make sure to fill out an interest form.
+And, if you're interested in becoming a clinical education instructor or adjunct faculty, please make sure to fill out an interest form.
 Sic 'em, Baylor DPT Alumni!